 Sure, your uncle is a blast at holidays and family reunions, but do you really want him in charge of your wedding DJ playlist?
 Same for your friend from college with an amazing Instagram profile, but don’t you want someone who knows their way around professional equipment and editing software?
 Professional wedding vendors should be at the top of your budget.
 Investing in professional vendors means you can rely on them.
 They do this every weekend, they have experience, and your purchase is usually backed by a contract.
-Let your friends and family attend as guests, not as your photographer.
+Let your friends and family attend as guests, not as your official wedding photographer.

 Our tip: Don’t make these wedding planning mistakes.
 Book professionals.
 They have experience, and you want quality photos, videos, and memories.